nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - Continue Mapping and NPC development
     - Remember, add University Student scripts (& expand the Field Special!) to all new maps!
-- Fix Pyroar shadow sprites
+- Fix Pyroar shadow sprites & Ribombee (cause new sprite lol)
+    - Also fix new Mega Evo sprite positions (front and back) AND shadow positions

 - CUSTOM MEGA EVOLUTION CONCEPTS:
     - Mega Lapras (G-max Design): Gains large boost of defenses and special attack, with slight speed decrease